 Total living area: 3,990 sf

 This three-bedroom beachfront house is set on a narrow lot in a dense beachfront community with minimal setback requirements and a two-story height limit.
 The challenge was bringing the ocean views as far back into the house as possible.
 We accomplished this with direct and oblique views of the ocean from just about every room.
-For the master suite, the two-story building limit spurred the idea of a mezzanine that presents as a design object from below and a grand beach haven from the interior.
-There are extensive built-ins in the home, including a library in the master suite.
+For the primary suite, the two-story building limit spurred the idea of a mezzanine that presents as a design object from below and a grand beach haven from the interior.
+There are extensive built-ins in the home, including a library in the primary suite.

 A. Curved wall establishes appropriate degrees of privacy.
 The shifted axis frees the home from the confines of the site

-D. Master suite includes a library
+D. Primary suite includes a library

 Width: 40 feet